aditya-AI/Deep-Learning/README.md

 # Deep-Learning-examples-using-Tensorflow
 This repository contains Deep Learning examples using Tensorflow.
-This repository will be useful for Deep Learning staters who find difficulty in understand the example codes.
+This repository will be useful for Deep Learning starters who find difficulty in understanding the example codes.